 Healthy fettuccine alfredo with cauliflower sauce and peas – if you’re craving pasta with a creamy sauce but want a skinny version of a regular alfredo, this is the recipe for you!
 Healthy alfredo sauce is made with cauliflower, shallots and garlic, with a small amount of cream and Parmesan cheese.
 A healthier alternative to a classic alfredo sauce.
 I combined this healthy cauliflower alfredo sauce with fettuccine and peas for a delicious weeknight dinner!

 When I first saw the recipe for healthy fettuccine alfredo with cauliflower sauce by Pinch of Yum on Foodgawker, I immediately fell in love with the idea of making a perfectly healthy alternative to my favorite alfredo sauce.
-Plus, seeing this sauce immediately brought back the memories of a few years back, during Atkins diet craze, when I used to make “fake” mashed potatoes using cauliflower and how much I enjoyed it!
+Plus, seeing this sauce immediately brought back the memories of a few years back, when I used to make “fake” mashed potatoes using cauliflower and how much I enjoyed it!

 Making this healthy alfredo sauce has long been on my mind but what stopped me from making it was simple logistics: I would forget to buy cauliflower at the store!
 Finally, here we are – with several cauliflower florets in the refrigerator, I was ready to go!

 I made several adjustments to the recipe to bring it closer to the true fettuccine alfredo:

 1) I sauteed shallots and garlic in a little bit of butter which added a really nice subtle flavor.